-G-III designs, manufactures and markets an extensive range of outerwear, sportswear and dresses, including coats, jackets, pants and women's suits.
+G-III designs, manufactures and markets an extensive range of outerwear, women's sportswear and dresses, including coats, jackets, pants, women's suits and women's performance wear.
 We sell our products under licensed brands, our own proprietary brands and private retail labels.
-We provide high quality apparel under recognized brands to a cross section of leading retailers such as Macy's, Bloomingdale's, Nordstrom, Lord & Taylor, JC Penney and Kohl's.
-We also operate 121 retail stores, of which 118 are outlet stores operated under the Wilsons Leather name.
+We provide high quality apparel under recognized brands to a cross section of leading retailers such as Macy's, Bloomingdale's, Nordstrom, Lord & Taylor, The Bon-Ton Stores, Dillards, JC Penney and Kohl's.

+As of January 31, 2011, we operated 132 retail stores, of which 130 are outlet stores operated under the Wilsons Leather name.
 We distribute our products through a diverse mix and a large number of retailers at a variety of price points, as well as through our own retail stores.
+During fiscal 2011, we formed a joint venture with The Camuto Group to open and operate footwear and accessory retail outlet stores under the name "Vince Camuto."
+We expect to begin opening these stores in the first half of fiscal 2012 and to open approximately 10 Vince Camuto outlet stores in fiscal 2012.

-We have expanded our portfolio of proprietary and licensed brands for more than 15 years through acquisitions and by entering into license agreements for new brands or for additional product categories under previously licensed brands.
+We have expanded our portfolio of proprietary and licensed brands for more than 15 years through acquisitions and by entering into license agreements for new brands or for additional product categories.

 Selling products under well-known licensed brands is an important part of our strategy.
-We have licenses to produce branded fashion apparel, including under the Calvin Klein, Sean John, Kenneth Cole, Cole Haan, Guess?, Jones New York, Jessica Simpson, Nine West, Ellen Tracy, Tommy Hilfiger, Enyce, Levi's and Dockers brands.
+We have licenses to produce branded fashion apparel, including under the Calvin Klein, Guess?, Kenneth Cole, Cole Haan, Tommy Hilfiger, Levi's, Dockers, Jessica Simpson, Sean John, Jones New York, Nine West and Ellen Tracy brands.
 We also have sports licenses with the National Football League, National Basketball Association, Major League Baseball, National Hockey League, Touch by Alyssa Milano and over 100 U.S. colleges and universities.

-G-III sells outerwear and dresses under our own Andrew Marc and Marc New York brands and has licensed these brands for women's footwear, men's accessories, women's handbags and men's cold weather accessories.
-Our other owned brands include, among others, Jessica Howard, Eliza J, Black Rivet, G-III and G-III Sports by Carl Banks.
-We also work with a diversified group of retailers, such as Macy's, JC Penney and Kohl's, in developing private label product lines.
+G-III sells outerwear and dresses under our own Andrew Marc, Marc New York and Marc Moto brands and has licensed these brands to select third parties in certain product categories.
+Our other owned brands include, among others, Jessica Howard, Eliza J, Black Rivet, G-III, G-III Sports by Carl Banks and Winlit.
+We also work with a diversified group of retailers, such as Macy's, JC Penney, Kohl's and Express in developing private label product lines.